Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Introduction

 Global dynamics and synchronization of ensemble neurons modeled by partly diffusive Hindmarsh-Rose equations have been studied by the author's group in recent years \cite{PYS, PY, CPY, PSY}.
 Such a model of hybrid PDE and ODE reflects the structural feature of neuron cells, which contain the short-branch dendrites receiving incoming signals and the long-branch axon propagating and transmitting outgoing signals through synapses.

 The concept of so-called memristor was coined by Leon Chua \cite{Chua} to denote the effect of electromagnetic flux on moving electric charges.
-General memristive systems \cite{ChuaK, SS} attracted broad scientific interests in recent 15 years and are recognized in advanced neuron models \cite{Ay, BKG, QW, US2, Wu} as a different type (other than electrical and chemical) synapsis which can carry dynamically memorized signal information in neural networks.
+General memristive systems \cite{ChuaK} attracted broad scientific interests in the recent one and half decades since the seminal publication \cite{SS}.
+Memristors are recognized in many advanced neuron models and applications \cite{Ay, BKG, BB, QW, US2, WP, Wu, XJ} as a different type (other than electrical and chemical) synapsis which can carry dynamically memorized signal information.

-The researches on memristive Hindmarsh-Rose neuron model of ODE have been richly expending in the recent decade, cf. \cite{Ay, BB, BRS, EE, RJ, RM, SR, Wu} and many references therein.
-Results on enhanced synchronization with the memristive coupling in the ODE models are achieved \cite{Guan, HY, US2, VK, WS, XJ} mainly by the approaches of generalized Hamiltonian functions, Lyapunov exponents, with numerical simulations.
+The researches on memristive Hindmarsh-Rose neuron model of ODE have been richly expanding, cf. \cite{Ay, BB, BRS, EE, RJ, RM, SR, Wu} and many references therein.
+Results on synchronization with the memristive coupling in the ODE models are achieved \cite{Guan, HY, US2, VK, WS, XJ} mainly by the approaches of generalized Hamiltonian functions, Lyapunov exponents, with numerical simulations.
+However, it is not seen any reported synchronization results on the memristive-based diffusive neural networks modeled by hybrid differential equations.

-In this work we shall rigorously prove a sufficient threshold condition only on the network coupling strengths $P$ and $Q$ to ensure an exponential synchronization of this modeled neural network with a uniform convergence rate, through the approach of dissipative dynamics analysis the sharp uniform estimates.
-The methodology here can be extended to study more complex neural networks in a broad scope.
+In this work we shall rigorously prove a sufficient threshold condition only on the network coupling strengths $P$ and $Q$ to ensure an exponential synchronization of this proposed neural network with a uniform convergence rate, through the approach of dissipative dynamics analysis and the sharp uniform estimates.
+The methodology in this work can be extended to study more complex neural networks in a broad scope.